ddewaele/AndroidOauth2GoogleApiJavaClient/index.md

 The goal of this sample project is to show you how you can do OAuth2 from an Android application using the [Google OAuth Client Library for Java](https://code.google.com/p/google-oauth-java-client/).

+For a sample application using Twitter (an OAuth1 Service Provider, checkout [this page](http://ddewaele.github.io/AndroidTwitterGoogleApiJavaClient).

 The sample application allows you to access data from the following OAuth2 providers

 - Foursquare (using the Google OAuth Client Library for Java to access a non-Google API).